mattrafalko/contactKeeper/README.md

 ## About

-This app allows a user to register and store, remove, and update contact information.
+This app allows a user to register and perform CRUD operations on contact records.

 ## Tools Used